Izatha gekkonella

 Izatha gekkonella is a moth of the family Oecophoridae.
 It is endemic to New Zealand, where it is only known from the region of the Taieri and Shag River catchments in eastern Otago.

 Description

 The wingspan is 13.5–15.5 mm for males and 13.5–17 mm for females.
 This species is very similar in appearance to I. convulsella but is slightly smaller and has a more brownish appearance.

 Behaviour

 Adults have been recorded in October, November and December.

 Larvae have been recorded feeding on lichens on rock-faces, making a silken web amongst the lichens.

-Etymology

-The name gekkonella means "little gecko" and refers to the mottled and scaly appearance of the moth under the microscope, as well as its gecko-like fondness for rockfaces.
-Geckos are common and diverse in the region of the South Island favoured by I. gekkonella.